 (Source of the picture: Wikipedia)

-Expected value is heavily used in gambling and insurance industry.
-It is used in gambling to know how much the host win or lose per customer, if there is enough customer to be considered infinite (casino usually fit this description).
-We can use it to determine how much neopoint in average you lose or win per game while playing Grarrl Keno (spoiler alert: you don't win).
+Expected value and expected profit are heavily used in gambling and insurance industry.
+They are used in gambling to know how much the host win or lose per customer, if there is enough customer to be considered infinite (casino usually fit this description).
+We can use it to determine how much neopoints in average you lose or win per game while playing Grarrl Keno (spoiler alert: you don't win).
 Of course we need a really big number of play for this to be a good average, and no one will play that much, right?
 Unless...
 You're going for the avatar.

 Oh, sweet sweet avie

-Therefore, I made an Excel sheets (not gonna do it by hands for some simple repeated arithmetic steps) that calculate the expected value for every amount of number chosen by the player, so I can laugh at those who chose 10 number and refreshed (or not, you probably make 1000 times the amount you loss, but oh well, I love statistics).
+Therefore, I made an Excel sheets that calculate the expected value for every amount of number chosen by the player, so I can laugh at those who chose 10 number and refreshed (or not, you probably make 1000 times the amount you loss, but oh well, I love statistics).